The Importance of Ergonomic Office Furniture

-It’s no secret that office ergonomics has quickly become a hot topic in recent times, with the rise of flexible working arrangements and workplace health and safety.
+It’s no secret that office ergonomics has quickly become a hot topic in recent times, with the move to hybrid working arrangements and workplace health and safety.
 There are many benefits of fitting out your workspace with ergonomic office furniture and they can lead to other positive changes within your business.

 What is Office Ergonomics?

-Office ergonomics refers to the science of optimising furniture such as computers, chairs and desks to make it more comfortable for employee’s use.
+Office ergonomics refers to the science of optimising furniture such as computers, chairs and desks to make it more comfortable for the employee’s use, as well as promoting health and wellbeing.
 In order for furniture to be classified as ergonomic, it must adhere to a set of guidelines, which are:

 - Support the ‘S’ shape of the spine and not force it into an unnatural ‘C’ shape

 - Must be easily adjustable to suit anyone that uses it

 - It must encourage more physical movement throughout the day

 - Reduce strain on joints, bones and muscles